jQSfire125/my_blog/portfolio.markdown

 [GitHub link][jQSmovie]

 ---
+### Budgeting Web App (Flask, Python, SQL)
+A budgeting app where the user can track their expenses based on the envelopes method.
+It is inspired on a very good commercial application called [Goodbudget][gdbgt].

+* JavaScript, Python, Flask, and SQL

+[Project video][cs50bud]

+---

 ### Data Camp projects (Python)
 I have been taking many [Data Camp][dc] courses for the last 16 months.
 These are all the projects I have completed.